DFRot: Achieving Outlier-Free and Massive Activation-Free for Rotated LLMs with Refined Rotation: Rotational Invariance, Quantization and Massive Activation

 \subsection{Solution Methods}

 Optimizing $\mR_1$ is a challenging task.
-Since $\mR_1$ influences every MHA and FFN in the network, adjusting the activation distribution in one layer impacts the quantization outcomes across all layers.
+Since $\mR_1$ influences every MHA and FFN in the network, adjusting the activation distribution in one layer impacts the quantization results across all layers.
 This makes it difficult to optimize layer by layer or block by block~\citep{shao2023omniquant, wei2023outlier}.
 A straightforward approach is to use training methods for quantization-aware fine-tuning of the rotation matrix across the entire network~\citep{liu2024spinquant}.
-However, this approach necessitates fine-tuning the entire network.
-Although it does not require retaining the gradients of the weights or the corresponding states in the optimizer, it still demands substantial computational resources during the quantization process.
+Although it does not require retaining the gradients of the weights or the corresponding optimizer states, it still demands substantial computational resources during the quantization process.

-In this paper, we focus on improving the effectiveness of rotation matrices in mitigating outliers in activation values.
-Intuitively, we hypothesize that a rotation matrix that minimizes quantization error will lead to fewer activation outliers and, consequently, better performance.
-Drawing inspiration from Simsiam~\citep{chen2021exploring}, we propose to regard quantization representation $\mathcal{Q}\bm{_{\vg}(x\mR_1)}$ as cluster centroids $\bm{\eta_x}$.
-In the context, optimizing $\mR_1$ and $\bm{g}$ is equivalent to optimizing $\mR_1$ and $\bm{\eta}$, which can be viewed as an implementation of an Expectation-Maximization (EM)-like algorithm, as shown in the following equation:
+In this paper, we focus on improving the effectiveness of rotation matrices in mitigating outliers and massive activation.
+Intuitively, we hypothesize that a rotation matrix that minimizes quantization error will lead to better performance.
+Drawing inspiration from Simsiam~\citep{chen2021exploring}, we propose to regard quantization representation $\mathcal{Q}\bm{(x\mR_1,{\vg})}$ as cluster centroids $\bm{\eta_\vx}$.
+In the context, optimizing $\mR_1$ and $\bm{g}$ is equivalent to optimizing $\mR_1$ and $\bm{\eta}_{\vx}$, which can be viewed as an implementation of an Expectation-Maximization (EM)-like algorithm, as shown in the following equation: